christabone/aux_fan_by_layer/README.md

 Layer-Based AUX Fan Control for Bambu Lab P1S/X1C printers
 =======================================

-Control the AUX fan speed of a Bambu Lab P1S/X1C 3D printer based on the current layer of your print job.
+Control the AUX fan speed of a Bambu Lab P1S/X1C 3D printer based on the current layer of your print job using Home Assistant.

-This Home Assistant Automation Blueprint allows you to specify fan speed settings for specific layers or ranges of layers, enabling precise AUX fan control over the printing environment.

 Overview
 --------